zonemaster/zonemaster/docs/public/installation/README.md

 ## Docker

 Alternatively, Zonemaster-CLI is available on [Docker Hub], and can be conveniently downloaded and run without any installation.
-Through Docker Zonemaster-CLI can be run on Linux, MacOS and Windows.
-See [USING] Zonemaster-CLI for how to run Zonemaster-CLI on [Docker].
+Through [Docker] Zonemaster-CLI can be run on Linux, MacOS and Windows.
+See [Using the CLI] for how to run Zonemaster-CLI on Docker.

 To build your own Docker image, see the [Docker Image Creation] documentation.